Introduction

 Inflation and Currency Changes

 Inflation and fluctuation of exchange rates can change the value of assets and liabilities on a comparative balance sheet.
-For example, if the inflation has risen substantially for one of the comparing periods, the values recorded might not give an accurate picture of the firm’s true financial position if not adjusted for inflation.
+For example, if the inflation has risen substantially for one of the comparison periods, the values recorded might not give an accurate picture of the firm’s true financial position if not adjusted for inflation.

 Differences in Accounting Policies

 Changes in accounting policies or standards over time can affect how financial data is reported on the balance sheet.
 For instance, when a company switches from one method of calculating depreciation to another, it affects the reported values for fixed assets.
-This in turn makes it difficult to compare the balance sheets over the same period in a standardized fashion.
+This, in turn, makes it difficult to compare the balance sheets over the same period in a standardized fashion.

 Non-Standardized Formats